yii-extension/tailwind/README.md

 ```
 ## Widgets usage

+The widgets do not register any assets, you must register the assets for [Tailwind Css Framework](https://github.com/yii-extension/asset-tailwind)

 We will quickly and easily describe how to use widgets, and be able to use all the power of the Tailwind CSS framework with php.

 - [Colors](docs/colors.md)